nvda-es/num2words_nvda/readme.md

 		* Hour, for example: 12:30:15 = It's twelve hours, thirty minutes and fifteen seconds.
 		* Year, for example: 1980 =  nineteen eighty (has no effect in many languages).
 		* Currency, for example: 2.15 = two euro, fifteen cents.
-			* once you select this option, a new combo box will appear to choose the currency.
-Each language has different currencies apart from the euro, and the list can vary.
+			* Once you select this option, a new combo box will appear to choose the currency.
+Each language has different currencies apart from the eur, and the list can vary.
 	* An input box to write your entry.
 	* A convert button.
 By pressing this button, you will be shown a message box with the final result.
 	* A cancel button: Exits the conversion dialog.